 If there are no other flights, ask about next day flights or flights on partner airlines.
 If you're still in your hometown, this may not be as inconvenient an option as when you are in another city and have to book a hotel, but if you do have to book a hotel, check to see if any of the airport hotels offer family-friendly swimming pools and turn the disaster into a family day at the pool.
 Or, use this time to visit a local museum or attraction, as most areas will have some unique, kid-friendly place to visit.
 It's not what you planned, but when life gives you lemons...

 One more hiccup: If you checked luggage and missed a connecting flight, baggage is automatically placed on the next flight and may go without you.
 You'll want to ask airline personnel if they can locate/track your baggage.
 If the bags are off to your final destination, ask that the airline safely stow your bags until you arrive.

 To be sure you are not personally delayed at check-in or security, be a smart packer.
-Read the airline's luggage requirements and be sure the entire family's luggage meets the weight and size requirements, especially the carry-on luggage.
-Be sure the carry-on luggage is also packed appropriately, with liquids in 3-ounce or less containers all in a zip-lock plastic bag and no sharp or dangerous objects.
+Read the airline's luggage regulations and be sure the entire family's luggage meets the weight and size requirements, especially the carry-on luggage.
+Be sure the carry-on luggage is also packed appropriately, with liquids in 3-ounce-or-less containers all in a Ziploc plastic bag and no sharp or dangerous objects.
 Have everyone in the family wear easy on/off shoes, remove their coats and sweaters, and remove all metal jewelry, belts and other items that may trigger sensors off and in bins before moving through security.